Toddler Naps: Nap or Not to Nap for My 4 Year Old?

-This is a common question about a 4 year old…to nap or not to nap?!
+This is a common question about toddler naps…to nap or not to nap?!

 The average sleep needs for a 4 year old are 11.5 hrs. at night.
 Of course her behavior matters even more than numbers.
 I would start by shortening her nap to 1.5 hrs. and if even that is too much — causing a late bedtime — then shorten it to 45 minutes.

 Once the “I will just go to bed early tonight” chant — it shows how smart she is — becomes a regular occurrence or you notice that even a short daily nap results in a delayed bedtime then I would put her down for a nap every other day and have quiet time on the opposite days.
 This helps a child when they are weaning off a nap altogether.

 Naps to quiet time can bring a big transition for the whole family!
 Many families ask me at what age do children give up their naps.
 On average children give up their afternoon nap at 4 years old.

 With the two-and-a-half- or three-year-old, you still need to be vigilant about daily naps.
 He can skip an occasional one, but put him to bed earlier that night.
 Naps also remain essential for older children who aren’t sleeping through the night or who are obviously tired during the day.
 Even when your child stops napping, quiet time in the late afternoon or before dinner is a must for three and four-year-olds, and a wise idea for five-year-olds.

 The simplest way to tell whether a preschooler or kindergartner needs a nap is to watch him.
 If your child is getting about eleven hours of unfragmented sleep at night and seems well rested, cheerful and easy going during the day, it may be time to go from naps to quiet time.